am-tropin/english-song-lyrics/README.md

-# English Song Lyrics: Clustering & Trainers
+# English Song Lyrics: Clustering, Recommender & Trainers

 The project is about processing lyrics of English-speaking artists.